-If a person already has the UK Covid-19 visa exceptional assurance but the circumstances have changed or he/she is not able to leave the UK by the assurance date previously given then needs to reapply using the aforesaid process.
-Nevertheless, the person will need to clearly state that why he/she is making a reapplication.
+If a person already has the UK Covid-19 visa exceptional assurance but the circumstances have changed or they are not able to leave the UK by the assurance date previously given, then needs to reapply using the previously mentioned process.
+Nevertheless, the person will need to clearly state that why they are making a reapplication.
 Accordingly, needs to provide new evidence to support the UK Covid-19 visa reapplication.

 Regularizing Stay in the UK after Exceptional Assurance

-A migrant will be able to apply for a leave to remain to regularize his/her stay in the UK after the issuance of the ‘exceptional assurance’.
+A migrant will be able to apply for a leave to remain to regularize their stay in the UK after the issuance of the ‘exceptional assurance’.
 Accordingly, will need to meet the requirements of the route, pay the UK visa application fee and submit the leave to remain application before the expiry of the ‘exceptional assurance’.

 What if a migrant during Covid-19 intends to stay in the UK?

-If a migrant decides to stay in the UK then needs to apply for the necessary leave to remain to regularise.
-Although, a migrant can submit an application form from within the UK; however, it most of instances needs to apply for a visa from the home country.
-Moreover, the migrant needs to meet the requirements of the route and pay the Home Office application fee.
+If a migrant decides to stay in the UK, then needs to apply for the necessary leave to remain to regularise.
+Although, a migrant can apply from within the UK; however, in most instances needs to apply for a visa from the home country.
+Moreover, the migrant needs to meet the requirements of the route and pay the fee.

 The terms of the migrant’s leave to remain will the same until the application is decided.
 If the migrant is switching into work or study routes, then may be able to commence work or study whilst the application is under consideration.

 What if a person has overstayed in the UK during Covid-19?

-If a migrant’s visa or leave has expired between 24 January 2020 and 31 August 2020 then there is no future adverse immigration consequences even if during this period the migrant is not able to make an application to regularise his/her stay in the UK.
-However, if a migrant has not applied to regularise his/her stay or submitted a request for an exceptional assurance then needs to make arrangements to leave the UK.
+If a migrant’s visa or leave has expired between 24 January 2020 and 31 August 2020 then there are no future adverse immigration consequences even if during this period, the migrant is not able to make an application to regularise their stay in the UK.
+However, if a migrant has not applied to regularise their stay or submitted a request for an exceptional assurance then needs to decide to leave the UK.